runtimeverification/gitbook-kontrol/guides/cheatcodes.md

 - `<expectedEventAddress>`: Address of expected event emitter

 ### Whitelist Configuration
-Used for controlling access during execution:
+Used for controlling function calls and storage access during execution:
 - `<isCallWhitelistActive>`: Enables whitelist mode for calls
 - `<isStorageWhitelistActive>`: Enables whitelist mode for storage
 - `<addressList>`: List of whitelisted addresses